sonic-net/sonic-swss/doc/hft-local-storage.md

 to the production dedicated-filesystem policy below: unrelated writers can consume space, and the application quota does not constrain them.
-Startup logs report the selected root, quota, file-size target, maximum age, dedicated-filesystem requirement, and v4 format.
+Startup logs report the selected root, quota, file-size target, maximum age, dedicated-filesystem requirement, v5 format, and backpressure behavior.

 ## Capture Contract